 Terms and Conditions

-In the normal course of business, research accounts are assigned and issued by the Office of Research Services to the principal investigator when all appropriate documentation (award agreements signed by all parties, certification requirements met, etc.) is complete.
+In the normal course of business, research accounts are assigned and issued by the Research Services Office to the principal investigator when all appropriate documentation (award agreements signed by all parties, certification requirements met, etc.) is complete.

 Early account set ups will not normally be approved in the following circumstances: